Deep Dive: Kansas City Standard Cassette Storage

 Building a 1976-era cassette peripheral—FSK encoding at 2400/1200 Hz, tape transport simulation, and why saving 8KB took six minutes.

-(The 2400/1200 Hz frequencies were chosen because they’re harmonically related—2400 is exactly double 1200—which made the analog circuitry simpler.
-Engineering decisions like this are why I love old standards.)
+Why those frequencies?
+2400 is exactly double 1200, which made the analog circuitry simpler—you could use a single oscillator with a frequency divider.
+Engineering decisions like this are why I love old standards.

 export class FSKEncoder {